(Turner's Syndrome; Monosomy X; XO Syndrome)

 Treatment with the female hormone estrogen is usually needed to initiate puberty and is typically given at age 12 to 13 but is usually not started until after satisfactory growth has been achieved.
 After girls have undergone puberty, they are given birth control pills that contain estrogen plus another female hormone, progestin.
 This hormone treatment helps girls maintain their female sexual characteristics.
 Estrogen treatment may also improve the girl’s ability to plan tasks, pay attention, and assess visual and spatial relationships and also helps the bones become dense and helps the skeleton develop properly.

-Some girls who have Turner syndrome begin puberty normally without estrogen replacement therapy, but this is more common in girls who are mosaic.
-Girls who have mosaic Turner syndrome have a mixture of two types of cells.
-Some of the cells contain two X chromosomes and some cells contain just one X chromosome.
-Such girls may become pregnant if fertility treatments are used.
+Some girls who have Turner syndrome begin puberty normally without estrogen replacement therapy, but this is more common among girls who are mosaic.
+Girls who have mosaic Turner syndrome have a mixture of two or more types of cells.
+Some of their cells contain two X chromosomes and some cells contain just one X chromosome.
+Such girls may become pregnant but they usually require fertility treatments.

 Girls with Turner syndrome should have regular evaluations to detect problems that may result from this disorder.
 Evaluations include the following: